hyperspacedev/hyperspace-classic/README.md

 Hyperspace is a client for Mastodon and the fediverse written in ReactJS.
 It aims to provide a clean, simple, and fun interface for interacting with Mastodon instances.
 Currently, Hyperspace works on the web as a static site, desktop via Electron, and on mobile devices as a progressive web app*.

 > Note: *Progressive web app support is currently experimental.
 Not all features may render or work correctly.
+PWA support may not work on Android.

 ## Building from source